arifszn/reforge/README.md

   </p>
 </p>

-**rewindr** is an admin panel starter kit created using ReactJS, Vite, Ant Design, and Tailwind.
+**Rewindr** is an admin panel starter kit created using ReactJS, Vite, Ant Design, and Tailwind.
 It's designed to be a starting point for creating a new application quickly.

 ## 📄 License